ppijn/human-centered-design-2223/README.md

 ## User persona 👩🏻‍🦽
 **Name:** Nicolette Besemer

-**Demographics:** Middle-aged woman with limited use of her limbs, uses a wheelchair to get around
+**Demographics:** 76 year old woman with limited use of her limbs, uses a wheelchair to get around

 **Behaviors:** Enjoys visiting natural wonders, passionate about nature, does a lot of organizing for the neighborhood and for other volunteers